Nick Ahmed Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.
+- The Padres pitching staff ranks 20th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres' 4.14 team ERA ranks 13th across all MLB pitching staffs.
+- The Padres have a 4.36 team ERA that ranks 17th across all league pitching staffs.

-- Padres pitchers combine to surrender 21 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- Padres pitchers combine to give up 22 total home runs at a clip of one per game (to rank 13th in the league).

-- Wacha (2-1 with a 6.06 ERA and 15 strikeouts in 16 1/3 innings pitched) gets the start for the Padres, his fourth of the season.
+- Darvish makes the start for the Padres, his fourth of the season.
+He is 0-2 with a 3.44 ERA and 20 strikeouts through 18 1/3 innings pitched.

-- The righty last pitched on Saturday against the Milwaukee Brewers, when he tossed 4 1/3 innings, allowing seven earned runs while giving up 11 hits.
+- The right-hander last appeared in relief on Sunday, when he threw 2/3 innings against the Arizona Diamondbacks while giving up hits.

-- The 31-year-old has put together a 6.06 ERA and 8.3 strikeouts per nine innings across three games this season, while allowing a batting average of .292 to opposing hitters.
+- In three games this season, the 36-year-old has a 3.44 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.